AnastasiyaSS/Sample-Express-API/README.md

 Learned how to work with Node.js, Express, practiced with Postman.
 Diven into understanding API methods.

-Issues I faced during working on this code:
+Issues I faced during working on this project:
 1. How to build the structure of the code.
 For example such functions as saveFile and readWrite.
 These functions could be written as one, but I decided that this way is more convinient for me.
 2. Had some difficulties with async/await.